thiagokokada/burgaur/README.rst

 -h, --help                          show this help message and exit

---cower-raw-options OPTIONS         pass arguments directly to cower
+--cower-raw-options OPTIONS         pass arguments directly to cower,
                                     WARNING: no sanity check, may break things

 --skip-checks                       skip confirmation prompts during install
-                                    process
-                                    WARNING: may be unsafe
+                                    process, WARNING: may be unsafe

+--keep-files                        do not remove temporary build directory
+                                    after install

+--skip-install                      do not install packages after build,
+                                    assume '--keep-files'

 --version                           show program's version number and exit